dstockhouse/mr-fusion-capstone/guidance/rust_code/Readme.md

 To run unit tests and ensure that the code is functioning properly run

 ```
-cargo test
+cargo test -- --test-threads=1
 ```
-in the directory containing this readme file.
+in the directory containing the `Cargo.toml` file.
 The terminal should output the status of whether or not the unit test passes.